Why choose an NRE Account?

-You can deposit your foreign currency earnings into the NRE account by transfers from your country of residence or transfers from other NRE accounts in India.
+You can deposit your foreign currency earnings into the NRE account by transfers from your country/region of residence or transfers from other NRE accounts in India.
 The money you deposit in foreign currency is converted into Indian Rupees, as per the prevailing foreign exchange rate1.

 You can always convert it back to foreign currency and repatriate the sum out of India, since both principal and interest earned in this NRE account are Freely repatriable.